BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 Applying triple dots <b>(three dots: ...)</b> will make the range exclusive of the END and exclude the ending number.

-# Lecture 8: Enumerables Part III -
+# Lecture 8: Enumerables Part III - How to iterate a string/phrase with clean code

+Let's create a range and iterate through that range, not including the max 4 b/c of the 3 dots:
+`(0...4).each { |num| puts num}`

+If you want to print out hello four times, you'd put:
+`(0...4).each { puts "hello"}`
+OR
+`4.times { puts "hi"}`

+# Exercises